NOTE: The SPH10 headsets are priced as single headsets, so 2 (or more) headsets are required for headset-to-headset intercom communications.

 My Team Talks QUICK START INSTRUCTIONS

-Thank you for your purchase of our new Blue Tooth headsets.
-Please take time to read the Sena SPH10 manual thoroughly as you'll find dozens of features beyond the obvious intercom and phone functions.
-For those of us who "just can't wait" to try them out though, I have put together this Quick Start sheet to get you started with a simple 2-person intercom and then how to add a phone.
+Thank you for your purchase of our new SPH10 headsets.
+Please take time to read the SPH10 manual thoroughly as you'll find dozens of features beyond the obvious intercom and phone functions.
+For those of us who "just can't wait" to try them out though, we have put together this Quick Start sheet to get you started with a simple 2-person intercom, and then how to add a phone connection via Bluetooth.

 OUT OF THE BOX

 Your headsets are packaged individually.
 Each one comes with 2 separate microphones.
 The longer "boom mike" should be used for most outdoor applications.
-Inset it into the left headset making sure it is oriented correctly (small arrows lined-up) and pushed in securely (to keep moisture out).
+Insert it into the left side earpiece port making sure it is oriented correctly (small arrows lined-up) and pushed in securely (to keep moisture out).

 You are now ready to try on your headset.